 Dental implant surgery is safe when a qualified and experienced surgeon or dentist performs it.
 It is also the only dental restoration option that maintains the health of the person’s jawbone and stimulates its growth.

 Some people are not eligible for dental implant surgery.
-It is not safe for dental surgeons to operate on people with:
+It is

 - acute illness